 Having multiple cats in the same household can make managing meals a bit tricky.
 Cats certainly have no qualms about stealing from each other’s food bowls!
 When working on a weight loss meal plan with more than one cat in the household, ensure that all cats are being fed at a certain time.

 Try your best to separate cats during meal times, but it may not be as simple as using two different bowls.
-When it comes to a cat who is on a weight-loss plan, they can be very motivated to steal as many extra calories as they can from wherever they can get it!
+When it comes to a cat that is on a weight-loss plan, they can be very motivated to steal as many extra calories as they can from wherever they can get it!
 It may take some creativity to prevent food thieving.
 You might end up having to feed the cats in separate rooms of the house or at different times during the day.
 Some people even use microchip cat bowls or microchip cat flaps in cupboard doors to ensure each cat is only getting his or her food.

 Indoor cats don’t have as much opportunity to exercise as outdoor cats.
 Even if your overweight cat seems to be a couch potato, most cats can be motivated to include some sort of exercise in their daily schedule.
 One thing to keep in mind is that most cats will prefer short and frequent play sessions.
 Don’t get discouraged if your cat only wants to chase a feather for just a minute or two!
 It is likely that she’ll be happy to repeat the same activity again soon after.